top of page

 DNA Tests

 DNA tests can show whether an individual dog is genetically clear (no copies of the disease gene), a carrier (one copy of the disease gene) or affected (two copies of the disease gene) for a particular condition or disease.
 This is very useful information for breeders and breeding advice will vary according to the disease/condition in question.
 By utilizing current DNA testing puppies can effectively be cleared by parentage if both Sire & Dam are found to be genetically clear.
-DNA testing available for diseases that affect the Wirehaired Vizsla:
+DNA testing available for diseases that affect the Wirehaired Vizsla: HUU and ECLE.

 Canine Hyperuricosuria (HUU)